IkkarionCross/ikkarionCross.github.io/_posts/2025-11-28-feedback-culture.md

 No one expects you to ask for feedback every two weeks.
 Most companies have formal performance reviews, where your manager shares feedback with you.
 But what about your colleagues — the people who work with you every day, even when your manager isn’t around?
 Their feedback is often the most valuable.

-Companies usually have systems for peer feedback, but those tend to be anonymous, simple, and quantitative — star ratings, short sentences, or quick evaluations of “fit.”
-That’s useful for business metrics, but not for personal growth.
-These systems often lack depth and context.

-Every team member should seek feedback from peers they’ve worked closely with during the review period.
+Every team member should seek feedback from peers they’ve worked closely with during the review period or outside it.
 That’s how you understand how others perceive your work and collaboration.
 If multiple people point out the same thing — for example, three teammates say you should improve your understanding of SOLID principles — that’s a clear signal.
 You can act on it by studying those concepts or practicing cleaner, simpler design patterns.

 Consistent feedback sessions also build trust.
 As people grow more comfortable with you, they’ll share not just feedback about you, but also insights about the team and how things could improve.
 That’s incredibly valuable.